 What To Serve with Seafood Pasta?

-This dish is perfect with a slice of crusty bread to mop up the sauce at the bottom of your pasta bowl!
-Make a simple sourdough bread and serve it alongside this Italian Squid Ink Pasta recipe.
+This dish is perfect with a slice of crusty bread to mop up the sauce at the bottom of your squid ink linguini bowl!
+Make a simple sourdough bread, focaccia or ciabatta and serve it alongside this Italian Squid Ink Pasta recipe.
 A glass of wine you used in the sauce makes a perfect pairing too!

 Other Tasty Pasta Recipes

 For other easy pasta dishes, have a look at our recipes that we enjoy just as much as this Seafood Pasta:

 - Sweet Potato Gnocchi with Garlic Parmesan Sauce